This question, are car brokers worth it gets asked often. Should I use an Auto broker (otherwise known as a Car Broker)?

 Consumers also want to know if an auto broker will save them money, find them the vehicle they want, if they’ll do it without the typical stress and if there’s another solution or alternative to a car broker out there.

-Should I use a car broker to save me money?
+- Should I use a car broker to save me money?

-Will they rid me of the stress of dealing with the typical dealership experience?
+- Will they rid me of the stress of dealing with the typical dealership experience?

-And finally, is there an alternative to using an auto broker?
+- And finally, is there an alternative to using an auto broker?

-So let’s start with defining Auto Broker.
+Let’s start with defining Auto Broker.

-What is a car broker or auto broker?
+What is an auto broker?

 Traditionally, you would call an auto broker because they could find you a vehicle either from a dealer, saving you the hassle of doing it yourself, or they could go to an auction and buy a used vehicle there for you.
 They would then negotiate and purchase the vehicle from the dealer or auction and sell it to you.